 3) Exemption on investments made above Fair Market Value

-New enterprises may also plan to acquire shares of another businesses with a view to make some dynamic investment channels.
+New enterprises may also plan to acquire shares of another business with a view to making some dynamic investment channels.
 This is where the problem of making investments comes in.
-Additionally, the provisions of Income Tax also haunts the new investments.
-The new campaign has allowed businesses to avail a tax exemption on the amount which has been made above the fair market value.
+Additionally, the provisions of Income Tax also haunt the new investments.
+The new campaign has allowed businesses to avail of a tax exemption on the amount which has been made above the fair market value.
 Investments made by venture capital funds are also exempted for the Startups.

-To sum up, one can regard the Startup India campaign to be a boon for the budding entrepreneurs.
-The facility has not only opened up a new door for the new generation, but has also assured them with complete support from the Government.
-On an average, there are thousands of new startups every single day, but unfortunately there are only few who make it to the inception stage.
+To sum up, one can regard the Startup India campaign to be a boon for budding entrepreneurs.
+The facility has not only opened up a new door for the new generation but has also assured them of complete support from the Government.
+On average, there are thousands of new startups every single day, but unfortunately, there are only a few who make it to the inception stage.
 Additionally, fear of failure also becomes a point of consideration.
-This is why the campaign also offers an option to make an early exist within 90 days from the start of the project.
-The future of India’s innovation, research and development looks promising with such positive developments.
+This is why the campaign also offers an option to make an early existence within 90 days from the start of the project.
+The future of India’s innovation, research and development look promising with such positive developments.